 Rep. Seelig said she based the bill on her dissertation research on the engagement of women in politics and how they are empowered politically.

 "Through that research, I learned that our lives as individuals are not so segmented into different spheres like work, home life or community service," she said.
 "It all intertwines, and the issues of work kept coming up, how women's choices are bounded by institutions and how we define work.
-The jobs might not be as flexible for people to leave work early for a parent-teacher conference or to take part in a community project."

 Women should be appointed to the commission in the next six months, Rep. Seelig said, and the goal is that they will help to come up with solutions for issues women face in the workplace, flexibility and pay equity being a couple of those issues they may tackle.